vippsas/vipps-report-api/vipps-report-api.md

 ### JSON structure

 For report endpoints, the response is given as a JSON structure.
-More detailed destription of the endpoint can be seen here [API Spec](https://vippsas.github.io/vipps-developer-docs/api/report).
+More detailed description of the endpoint can be seen here [API Spec](https://vippsas.github.io/vipps-developer-docs/api/report).

 ## Field/column documentation